Alan Brown (Scottish politician): Political views

-General election, 2017

-Despite the SNP losing seats and support at the 2017 general election, Brown was re-elected as MP for Kilmarnock and Loudoun with a majority of 6,269 votes.

-Frontbencher
+SNP frontbencher

 On 20 June 2017, Brown was appointed to the Frontbench Team of Ian Blackford as the SNP spokesperson on Transport, Infrastructure and Energy in the Palace of Westminster.
 In 2019 during a reshuffle, Brown was appointed to the role of SNP spokesperson on Energy and Climate Change by Iain Blackford.
 Brown also held the position of spokesperson for the SNP in Westminster for Transport, a position held from 2017 until 2020.
-Brown currently sits on the Business, Energy and Industrial Strategy Committee within the House of Commons.
+Brown sat on the Business, Energy and Industrial Strategy Committee within the House of Commons until losing his seat at the 2024 general election.

-General election, 2019

-Brown contested the parliamentary seat of Kilmarnock and Loudoun in the 2019 general election.
-Brown won the election, receiving a majority of 12,659 based on a 63.9% voter turnout within the constituency.
+2026 Scottish Parliament election

+He has been selected to be a candidate in the 2026 Scottish Parliament election in the Kilmarnock and Irvine Valley constituency after it was announced that the incumbent MSP, Willie Coffey, would not be seeking reelection to the seat, a position he has held since 2007.

 Personal life

 Brown is married and has two sons.